drammock/dan.mccloy.info/_posts/2013-11-02-git-cheat-sheet.markdown

 date: 2013-11-02 22:22:22
 ---

-For my first blog post, I’m sharing the Git commands I use most often when setting up a new project.
-This is mostly here for my own benefit in forgetful moments, but others might find it useful too.
+For my first blog post, I’m sharing the Git commands I use most often when setting up a new project.<!--more--> This is mostly here for my own benefit in forgetful moments, but others might find it useful too.

 # Initial setup
 {% highlight bash %}